 Compliance with Section 162(m) has been a frequent area of focus for the IRS when conducting audits of executive compensation issues.
 In addition, in recent years, companies have become vulnerable to shareholder suits alleging technical violations of Section 162(m); specifically the requirements of the performance-based compensation exception.
-To minimize the risk of a Section 162(m)-related claim, or the reversal of a tax deduction by the IRS, companies (especially companies with grandfathered plans that can continue to rely on the performance-based compensation exception) should consider adopting the following procedural safeguards:
+To minimize the risk of a Section 162(m)related claim, or the reversal of a tax deduction by the IRS, companies (especially companies with grandfathered plans that can continue to rely on the performance-based compensation exception) should consider adopting the following procedural safeguards:

-- Establish an intra-company program to educate select individuals about Section 162(m)'s requirements. - Include confirmation of Section 162(m) compliance as a formal step in the company's grant procedures. - Limit the ability to negotiate and enter into employment agreements and other individual compensatory arrangements to a small group of individuals who are knowledgeable about Section 162(m).
+- Establish an intra-company program to educate select individuals about Section 162(m)'s requirements. - Include confirmation of Section 162(m) compliance as a formal step in the company's grant procedures. - Limit the ability to negotiate on behalf of the company and enter into employment agreements and other individual compensatory arrangements to a small group of individuals who are knowledgeable about Section 162(m).

-SECTION 162(M) PLANNING CONSIDERATIONS AFTER THE ACT
+SECTION 162(M) PLANNING CONSIDERATIONS AFTER THE TCJA

-Effective for tax years beginning on or after January 1, 2018, companies will have the ability to design pay-for-performance programs without the need to comply with the strict rules of the performance-based compensation exception under Section 162(m) (except to the extent required in respect of grandfathered amounts).
+Effective for tax years beginning on or after January 1, 2018, companies have the ability to design pay-for-performance programs without the need to comply with the strict rules of the performance-based compensation exception under Section 162(m) (except to the extent required in respect of grandfathered amounts).
 For example:

-- Performance goals and adjustments will no longer need to be preestablished and objectively determinable, and may be established more than 90 days into the performance period. - Companies may retain discretion to adjust payouts upwards or downwards based on actual performance (previously, only downward adjustments were permitted). - Companies will no longer be required to obtain shareholder approval of performance goals every five years. - Individual award limits under Section 162(m) will no longer be necessary. - The "plan within a plan" or "umbrella plan" design under Section 162(m) may be eliminated.
+- Performance goals and adjustments are no longer required to be pre-established and objectively determinable, and may be established more than 90 days into the performance period. - Companies may retain discretion to adjust payouts upwards or downwards based on actual performance (previously, only downward adjustments were permitted).

-- Companies will no longer be limited by the requirement under the performance-based compensation exception for compensation, such as pro rata annual bonuses, to be paid only on achievement of the performance goal in connection with a covered executive's termination of employment either by the company without cause or by the executive for good reason or as a result of retirement. - Members of the compensation committee will no longer be required to satisfy the definition of "outside directors" under Section 162(m) (but companies should consider the extent to which compliance with independence requirements for compensation committee members under the NYSE and NASDAQ listing standards and the rules under Section 16(b) of the Exchange Act may be required).
+- Companies are no longer required to obtain shareholder approval of performance goals every five years. - Individual award limits under Section 162(m) are no longer necessary. - The "plan within a plan" or "umbrella plan" design under Section 162(m) may be eliminated. - Companies are no longer limited by the requirement under the performance-based compensation exception for compensation, such as pro rata annual bonuses, to be paid only on achievement of the performance goal in connection with a covered executive's termination of employment either by the company without cause or by the executive for good reason or as a result of retirement. - Members of the compensation committee will no longer be required to satisfy the definition of "outside directors" under Section 162(m) (but companies should consider the extent to which compliance with independence requirements for compensation committee members under the NYSE and NASDAQ listing standards and the rules under Section 16(b) of the Exchange Act may be required).
 For more information on these requirements, see Practice Note, Independence Standards: Compensation Committees (8-525-6633).